goauthentik/authentik/website/docs/enterprise/get-started.md

 Enterprise authentik provides dedicated support, with a Support center where you can open a request and view the progress and communications for your current requests.

-To learn about our Suport center, see ["Enterprise support"](./entsupport.md).
+To learn about our Support center, see ["Enterprise support"](./entsupport.md).